Jock Tamson's bairns

 equivalent to "we're all the same under the skin" or "we are all God's children".

 The origin of the phrase is uncertain.
-The earliest reference quoted in the Dictionary of the Scots Language is from 1847 where it describes the phrase as "an expression of mutual good fellowship very frequently heard in Scotland."
-One suggestion is that it was simply common usage in the Fife town of Buckhaven which had 70 Thomson families out of a total of 160 families in 1833.
+The earliest reference quoted in the Dictionary of the Scots Language is from 1847, where it describes the phrase as "an expression of mutual good fellowship very frequently heard in Scotland."
+One suggestion is that it was simply common usage in the Fife town of Buckhaven, which had 70 Thomson families out of a total of 160 families in 1833.
 Another is that the Reverend John Thomson, minister of Duddingston Kirk, Edinburgh, from 1805 to 1840, called the members of his congregation (and his many children) "ma bairns".
 The latter saying may well be the reason for the location of the plaque illustrated above.

-The equivalent phrase in Scottish Gaelic is "Clann MhicThomais" (Clan MacThomas).